jonnonz1/nz-statute-book/acts/public/2013/medicines-amendment-act-2013.md

 Sections 41 to 47 amend the Misuse of Drugs Act 1975.

 ### 41 Interpretation
-Section 2(1) is amended by inserting the following definitions in their appropriate alphabetical order:.
+Section 2(1) is amended by inserting the following definitions in their appropriate alphabetical order:
   - **nurse practitioner** means a health practitioner— (a) who is, or is deemed to be, registered with the Nursing Council as a practitioner of the profession of nursing; and (b) for whom the Nursing Council has authorised a scope of practice that includes prescribing medicines
-  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Nursing Council** means the Nursing Council of New Zealand continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003
   - **optometrist** means a person—
     (a) who is, or is deemed to be, registered with the Optometrists and Dispensing Opticians Board as a practitioner of optometry; and
     (b) for whom the Optometrists and Dispensing Opticians Board has authorised a scope of practice that includes prescribing medicines
-  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003
+  - **Optometrists and Dispensing Opticians Board** means the Optometrists and Dispensing Opticians Board continued by section 114(1)﻿(a) of the Health Practitioners Competence Assurance Act 2003

 ### 42 Exemptions from sections 6 and 7
 (1) Section 8(1) is amended by inserting nurse practitioner, optometrist, after midwife, in each place where it appears.
 (2) Section 8(2) is amended by repealing paragraph (aa).
-(3) Section 8(2)(b)(iii) is amended by inserting nurse practitioner, optometrist, midwife, after dentist,.
+(3) Section 8(2)﻿(b)﻿(iii) is amended by inserting nurse practitioner, optometrist, midwife, after dentist,.
 (4) Section 8(2) is amended by repealing paragraph (ba).
 (5) Section 8(2) is amended by repealing paragraph (da).
-(6) Section 8(2)(l) is amended by inserting nurse practitioner, optometrist, midwife, after medical practitioner, in each place where it appears.
+(6) Section 8(2)﻿(l) is amended by inserting nurse practitioner, optometrist, midwife, after medical practitioner, in each place where it appears.
-(7) Section 8(2A)(a) is amended by omitting designated prescriber or any midwife and substituting designated prescriber, nurse practitioner, optometrist, or midwife.
+(7) Section 8(2A)﻿(a) is amended by omitting designated prescriber or any midwife and substituting designated prescriber, nurse practitioner, optometrist, or midwife.

 ### 43 Statements regarding drug dependent persons
-Section 20(3) is amended by inserting the following paragraphs after paragraph (fb):.
+Section 20(3) is amended by inserting the following paragraphs after paragraph (fb):
   (fc) nurse practitioners:
   (fd) optometrists:

 ### 44 Powers of Minister to prohibit prescribing, etc
-(1) Section 23(1)(a) is amended by inserting nurse practitioner, optometrist, after midwife,.
+(1) Section 23(1)﻿(a) is amended by inserting nurse practitioner, optometrist, after midwife,.
 (2) Section 23(1) is amended by repealing paragraph (aa).
-(3) Section 23(2) is amended by inserting the following paragraphs after paragraph (d):.
+(3) Section 23(2) is amended by inserting the following paragraphs after paragraph (d):
   (da) in the case of a nurse practitioner, except on the recommendation of the Nursing Council; or (db) in the case of an optometrist, except on the recommendation of the Optometrists and Dispensing Opticians Board; or (4) Section 23(6) is amended by inserting nurse practitioner, optometrist, after midwife,.